-11 If the Calculation Formula is s set to "Weighted Grade Average" or "Weighted A Adjusted Grade Average", d lo any of t he follo wing:
+11 If the Calculation Formula is set to "Weighted Grade Average" or "Weighted Adjusted Grade Average", do any of the following:

 То Do this Weigh grades to reflect course credits To use course credit weights, select "Use Course Credit Weights".
 Credit weights change the impact of a course on the GPA using course credits.
 For example, a Math course might be worth 3 credits, while an after-school band program is worth only 1.5 credits.
 If you don't use course credit weights, the band grade affects the GPA as much as the Math grade.
-If you use course credit weights, the band grade affects the maximum course credits for every course in the Course Catalog.
+If you use course credit weights, the band grade has only half of the impact than the Math grade.
+The district sets the maximum course credits for every course in the Course Catalog.
 When schools define GPAs, they can decide whether to take course credits into account.
 Courses with 0 max. credits are ignored.
 NOTE The % Credit column in the grading tables is unrelated to course credit weights.
 Weigh grade items using 1 Select "Use user-defined grade item weights". weights you specify 2 Click "Specify Grade Item Calculation Properties".
 3 On the Grade Item Calculation page, in the Weight column for the grade item, enter the appropriate weight.
 4 Click OK.
 User-defined grade item weights change the impact of one grade item over another; therefore, it applies only to the GPAs that include multiple grade items, not to GPAs based on course grades only.
 For example, assume a GPA includes a course grade and an exam grade, and you want the course grade to make up two-thirds of the GPA - the course grade has twice as much impact on the GPA as the exam grade.
 You would set the weight of the course grade to 2 and the exam to 1.
 The school sets user-defined grade-item weights when it defines a GPA.
-Specify what happens if a grade is missing By default, missing grades are ignored.
+Specify what happens if a Specify what happens if a grade is missing By default, missing grades are ignored.
 You can choose to count a missing grade as 0.
 To change the impact of missing grades: 1 Click "Specify Grade Item Calculation Properties".
 2 On the Grade Item Calculation page, in the Missing Grade column for the grade item, select the appropriate setting.
 3 Click OK.